 The immune system works to prevent pathogens such as viruses from causing harm.
 There are two branches of the immune system, innate and adaptive.

 The innate immune system responds first to invading pathogens.
 The innate response is rapid but not specialized.
+There are many different types of cells involved.

 The adaptive immune system responds to pathogens that slip past the innate immune system, and it remembers them if exposed again.
 The main cell types of the adaptive immune system are T cells and B cells, which are produced in the bone marrow from stem cells.
 They are also called lymphocytes.